-The created function blocks are offered as data types in the drop-down list box depending on the LAD/FBD editor settings (Page 44):
+The created function blocks are offered as data types in the drop-down list box depending on the LAD/FBD editor settings (Page 39):

-- Only function blocks with the same program source or from connected program sources or libraries - All function blocks defined in the project

-Figure 4-44 Defining an instance of the function block and variables in the LAD/FBD program or the LAD/FBD unit
+- Only function blocks with the same program source or from connected program sources or libraries - All function blocks defined in the project - Figure 4-47 Defining an instance of the function block and variables in the LAD/FBD program or the LAD/FBD unit

-4.17.4.4 Programming the subroutine call of the function block
+4.18.4.4 Programming the subroutine call of the function block

 - 1. Drag the FollError function block from the project navigator and drop it into the network of the program_FollError LAD/FBD program. - Select the inserted function block, FollError, followed by the Display > All Box Parameters command from the context menu.
-All the input/output parameters of the inserted function block FollError are shown. - 3.
-Select the inserted function block, FollError, followed by the Parameterize call command from the context menu.
+All the input/output parameters of the inserted function block FollError are shown.